justinchiasson/Campfire/README.md

 # Welcome to Campfire!
 Campfire is an in-development social media application for rating, reviewing, and sharing music with the community.

-All design and development is currently being done by Justin Chiasson, a 4th-year Computer Science student at the University of British Columbia.
+All design and development is currently being done by Justin Chiasson, a Vancouver-based software developer working at SAP Canada.

-Version 1 is scheduled to release on the App Store and Google Play Store in December 2021.
+Version 1 is scheduled to release on the App Store and Google Play Store in Q2 2022.
 Check back for future updates!

 ### Stack